Monday 30 November 2020

 From the engineering process point of view, high-speed pumps require a fully dedicated procedure, able to take into account of targets of different nature at the same time.
 On one side, high rotational speed (20.000 - 60.000 rpm) is necessary in order to fulfill the pneumatic performance.
 On the other side, such high speed may be challenging for the life of the bearings due to the loads generated by the dynamic response of the rotating system.

-To support the pre-design phase of the new generation high-speed pumps the simulation approach has been widely employed.
-Specific tools have been introduced in order to sketch the pneumatic subsystem and to evaluate the dynamic loads acting on the bearings and consequently their life.
 Finally, all of these tools have been collected in one only workflow with the help of the modeFRONTIER ambient: the aim was both to integrate them in one only place and to link them through an optimization algorithm, obtaining a flexible tool able to deal with so different kind of applications.

 The optimization procedure helps the engineer first to choose the optimum among all the possible layouts, exploring different relative positions of the impeller, the bearings and the magnetic rotor.
 Then, it helps to analyze a large number of variants, considering design constraints and limitations.
 Finally, it helps to detail and to keep under control possible trade-off between the pneumatic performance and the lifetime durability performance.